 Open since 1806, Ye Olde Pepper Companie on Derby Street is the oldest commercial candy store in the country.
 Every piece of candy is still made fresh and in-house, using the shop’s original 19th-century recipes.
 Spoiled for choice and stuck on which sweet to savor first?
 Try some Salem Gibraltar, which was invented by the shop’s original owner, a shipwreck survivor named Mrs. Spencer.

 Just off Salem Common, you’ll find the century-old Hawthorne Hotel, named for Salem’s own Nathaniel Hawthorne.
 Within this elegantly restored landmark is a cozy dining room called Tavern on the Green, with wood walls and an enormous wood-burning fireplace that keeps the New England chill at bay.
-The menu offers fresh seafood and traditional pub food, and you can enjoy draft beer and an award-winning cocktail or two at the bar.
+The menu offers fresh seafood and traditional pub food, and when you get thirsty you can enjoy draft beer and an award-winning cocktail or two at the bar.

 While there are plenty of daytime walking tours of The Witch City, it’s safe to say the most thrilling ones happen after dark.
 There are countless options for ghost tours of any imaginable variety, especially as the Halloween season draws near.
 All of them are ghoulishly entertaining, yet educational at the same time.
 Hey, it’s just Salem doing what Salem does best.